 Sinopec Daylight's Human Resources & Compensation Committee assists the Board in fulfilling its responsibilities with matters relating to the Company's human resource policies and the compensation of its directors, officers and employees.
-This includes (i) reviewing the establishment of performance objectives and individual key performance indicators for executive officers; (ii) administering the long term incentive plan approved by the Board and any other incentive plans implemented by Sinopec Daylight, in accordance with their terms; (iii) reviewing and recommending to the Board succession planning for senior management and managers in other key positions; and (iv) reviewing key human resources policies and procedures and any significant changes thereof.
+This includes (i) reviewing the establishment of performance objectives and individual key performance indicators for executive officers; (ii) administering the long term incentive plan approved by the Board and any other incentive plans implemented by Sinopec Daylight, in accordance with their terms; (iii) reviewing and recommending to the Board succession planning for senior management and managers in other key positions; and (iv) reviewing key human resources policies and procedures and any significant changes

-There were three meetings of the Human Resources & Compensation Committee in 2017.
+There was one meeting of the Human Resources & Compensation Committee in 2018.

-Members 2017 Meeting Attendance
+Members 2018 Meeting Attendance

-Howard Balloch (Chair) (1) 3/3
+Howard Balloch (Chair) (1) 1/1

+Xue Weisong (2) N/A

-Michael Laffin (1) 3/3
+Michael Laffin (1) 1/1

-Deng Hanshen 1/3
+Deng Hanshen (3) 0/1

-Zeng Fanli 2/3
+Zeng Fanli (3) 1/1

+Dai Liqi (2)(4) N/A